Safe Disposal of Unwanted / Unused Medications

 Anyone who’s ever taken prescription medicines has had to deal with the problem of how to dispose of unwanted or expired medications.
 There are several dangers to improper disposal or not disposing of them at all:

-You may think it’s just OK to flush them down the toilet or the drain.
-But did you know that medications disposed of in this way can get into the water supply and end up in our drinking water?
-Even if flushed into a system serviced by waste treatment plants, the water treatment plants that filter out sediment and other chemicals are simply not equipped to remove traces of these dangerous medications.
+You may think it’s OK to flush them down the toilet or the drain.
+But did you know that medications disposed of this way can get into the water supply and end up in our drinking water?
+Even if flushed into a system serviced by waste treatment plants, the water treatment plants that filter out sediment and other chemicals are not equipped to remove traces of these dangerous medications.

 So how do you dispose of unwanted medications properly?
 Here are two recommendations from the US Environmental Protection Agency (EPA):

-Bring them to a drug takeback event
+Please bring them to a drug takeback event

 The DEA (US Drug Enforcement Agency) holds drug takeback events nationwide to collect unwanted medications.
 However, these events are currently just held once a year.
 More information about this program can be found on the DEA website.

-Drop them off at an authorized medication collector location
+Please drop them off at an authorized medication collector location

-- Use the search feature on the DEA website .
-Input your zip code and the distance and it will show DEA authorized collections sites near you.
+- Use the search feature on the DEA website.
+Input your zip code and the distance, and it will show DEA-authorized collections sites near you.

 - Many police stations use MedReturn dropboxes.
 You can search for the nearest location on the MedReturn site or call your local police station for more information.